 \section{The black hole information paradox}

-Consider a black hole that forms from the collapse of matter and then evaporates via Hawking radiation~\citep{hawking1975particle}.
-(See Fig.~\ref{fig:evap_penrose}.)
-At least two different, but related, paradoxes can be identified in this scenario: the \emph{total evaporation paradox} and the \emph{Page-time} paradox~\citep{wallace2017black}.
-(Thus, ```the' black hole information paradox'' is somewhat of a misnomer.)
-In this work, I will focus on the Page-time paradox.
-This is because the case for the total evaporation `paradox' being \emph{really} paradoxical is rather weak (\cite{PhysRevD.14.2460, Mathur_2009, Unruh_2017, maudlin2017information,wallace2017black}).
-Moreover, black hole complementarity only makes sense when seen as a response to the Page-time paradox.
+Consider a black hole that forms from matter collapse and then evaporates via Hawking radiation \parencites{hawking1975particle}.
+(See Figure~\ref{fig:evap_penrose}.)
+At least two paradoxes can be identified here: the total evaporation paradox and the Page-time paradox~\parencites{wallace_2020}. (```The'' black hole information paradox' is somewhat of a misnomer.)
+This paper focuses on the Page-time paradox because black hole complementarity only makes sense as a response to the Page-time paradox.
+Moreover, the total evaporation `paradox' isn't nearly as compelling as the Page-time paradox \parencites{PhysRevD.14.2460, Mathur_2009, Unruh_2017, maudlin2017information,wallace_2020}.

-We will now examine these two paradoxes in turn in the context of an evaporating black hole.
-Note, however, that the Page-time paradox arises even in black holes that do not evaporate \emph{away}---e.g., by being in thermal equilibrium with their own radiation.
-It is not clear how to state the total-evaporation paradox in such a case.
-So, for uniformity of exposition, I will stick to the case of a black hole that is evaporating away.